gregfoletta/WinWorkstationInfo/README.md

 1. Switch back to the batch script - this should be waiting with a prompt asking "Hit ENTER once app testing has completed ..."
     - Press enter to continue
 1. The batch script will create a '.cab' file on the user's Desktop.
-1. Upload the we browser trace XML and the CAB file to [SMB location TBD]
+1. Upload the we browser trace XML and the CAB file to the predetermined location.

 # Version History